jakevdp/jakevdp.github.com/source/_posts/2012-09-05-quantum-python.markdown

 4. Repeat step 3 until the desired time is reached.

-Note that we have split the $x$-space step into two half-steps: this turns out to lead to a more stable numerical solution than performing the step all at once.
+Note that we have split the $x$-space time-step into two half-steps: this turns out to lead to a more stable numerical solution than performing the step all at once.
 Those familiar with numerical integration algorithms may recognize this as an example of the